 A savings account is different from a high-interest saving account solely by interest rate.
 Regular savings accounts usually pay an interest rate of 1.05% or lower, whereas a high-interest savings account exceeds this amount.
 That said, it might be more suitable to own a high-interest account over a regular savings account.

 Placing your money in a high-interest savings account with a return rate of 2% or higher can keep your money’s value in pace with Canada’s current inflation rate.

 Depending on the financial institution, every savings account will come with its own restrictions and rules.
-These rules general involve accessibility, with restrictions on monthly transfers and transactions.
+These rules generally involve accessibility, with restrictions on monthly transfers and transactions.
 Transactions can mean anything from Interac transfers to bill payments to moving money between accounts.

 Interest earned in a high-interest savings account is indeed taxable.
 Since a high-interest saving account is a non-registered bank account, it is subject to tax.
 Unlike the Tax-Free Savings Account (TFSA) or the Registered Retirement Savings Plan (RRSP), a high-interest savings account has no contribution limit and therefore taxable.
 Other non-registered accounts or investments include GICs, stocks, exchange-traded funds (ETFs), and mutual funds, among other investing products.

 Interest earned in a high-interest savings account is considered income and taxed as so.
 Interest is taxable at the same rate as the account holder’s income tax bracket.